mjquackenbush/QuPath/README.md

-# QuPath
+# Microscopy Analysis
-Code for microscopy analysis using QuPath
+Code for microscopy analysis using QuPath and R for plotting